Ocean-JH/Ocean-JH.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my blog!
-My name is Wang Jianghai(王江海, which means *ocean*  in Chinese).
-I am currently a postgraduate student in Beihang University, majoring in computational materials science.
+My name is Wang Jianghai (王江海).
+I am currently a PhD student at NTU MSE, majoring in computational materials science.
 My research focuses on crystal structure prediction and first-principles calculations, and I am interested in the evolution of computational materials science led by artificial intelligence.

 I will share my study notes here and I hope you enjoy the content!